KevinGimbel/passt/README.md

 ## Why the name "passt"

 "passt" is a German word you can say if something is "okay".
-Since this tool is "okay" in generating strings that can be used for passwords I found the name fitting.
+Since this tool is "okay" in generating random strings that can be used for passwords I found the name fitting.

 ## License